Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Analysis of the Proposed Systems

-If any of the mentioned inequalities in (\ref{eq:2.4_1}) is violated, then the equilibrium point becomes unstable and the system performs oscillatory or non-oscillatory behaviour.
-In fact, the system starts to oscillate around $(u^{*}, v^{*})$ if $F_{1}>0$ along with $F_{1}^{2}-4F_{2}<0$ as the eigenvalues will be in the form of the complex conjugate in this case.
+On the other hand, if any of the mentioned inequalities in (\ref{eq:2.4_1}) is violated, then the equilibrium point becomes unstable, and the system performs oscillatory or non-oscillatory behaviour.
+The system starts to oscillate around $(u^{*}, v^{*})$ if $F_{1}>0$ along with $F_{1}^{2}-4F_{2}<0$ as the eigenvalues will be in the form of the complex conjugate in this case.
 So, we get the following theorem: